zilishen/documentation/content/nms/acm/how-to/services/publish-gRPC-proxy.md

 {{%/tab%}}
 {{%tab name="UI"%}}

-If you have multiple backend servers and wish to route to a specific backend server you can use labels.
+If you have multiple backend servers and want to route to a specific backend server, you can use labels.

 1. Open the proxy and click the `Backend` button.
 2. Input a `Service Name` and `Service Version`